 You know how we love pancakes.
 Pancakes on a Saturday morning just make the day seem brighter.

 Experiment pancakes on a weekday are the absolute best.
-And no, I don’t mean Protein Pancake, which we’ll be sharing with you soon.
-Those are good, but today we aren’t going for healthy.
+And no, I don’t mean Protein Pancakes.
+Those are surprisingly good, but today we aren’t going for healthy.
 Not in the slightest bit.
-Experiment pancakes means my mom found a great pancake recipe to try and decided not to wait until Saturday for some reason.
-Yay!
+Experiment pancakes means my mom thought of a great pancake recipe to try and decided not to wait until Saturday for some reason.
+Which makes all of us kids shout for joy!

 When you take your first bite of these Cake Mix Pancakes, cold or hot, buttered or syrup-ed, you will instantly think CAKE.
 And to me, cake for breakfast is a dream come true.

 These Cake Mix Pancakes are really simple.
-All you need is 1 cake mix of any flavor you’d like (we used red velvet), 2 1/2 cups milk, 1/2 cup flour, 1/4 cup of oil, and 2 eggs.
+All you need is 1 dry cake mix of any flavor you’d like (we used red velvet), 2 ½ cups milk, ½ cup flour, ¼ cup of oil, and 2 eggs.
 It makes about 18 pancakes, depending on the size you make them.
 We make ours about 6 inches across.
 If you like yours smaller, go for it!

 How pretty would these be for the morning of July 4th?
 Patriotic Pancakes!